-An alternative to the HSM-protected TLS key is to provide a file-based TLS private key.
+An alternative to the HSM-protected TLS key is to provide a file based TLS private key.
 The confidentiality and integrity of this TLS private key file is protected by the Operating Systems access controls/permissions.

-key\file: /opt/nfast/webservices/corecrypto/tls/external/server-corecrypto-privkey.pem key\file and key\appname\ident directives are mutually exclusive. key\file specifies the location of the WSOP server TLS private key (when it is not protected by the HSM).
+key_file: /opt/nfast/wsop/corecrypto/tls/external/server-corecrypto-privkey.pem key_file and key_appname_ident directives are mutually exclusive. key_file specifies the location of the WSOP server TLS private key (when it is not protected by the HSM).

-Entrust does not recommend changing the default permissions of the TLS private key files.
+Entrust does not recommend changing the default permissions of the

+TLS private key files.
 The TLS private key file should be restricted such that only the wsopd user has read access.

-Entrust recommends excluding the TLS private key files from any back-ups of the system and for the TLS private key to not be stored in any shared location.
+Entrust recommends excluding the TLS private key files from any backups of the system and for the TLS private key to not be stored in any shared location.